 Keane went through a phase of major infighting, during which one member developed drug problems.
 They came close to breaking up, but managed to recover...and the fact that their arguing helped create the popularly Darker and Edgier album Under The Iron Sea didn't hurt.

 George Michael emerged from 1980s British Boy BandWham in 1986, releasing his debut solo album Faith a year later.
 Though critically acclaimed and one of the top albums in 1987-89, making Michael a megastar as his own artist, he still felt his image as a sex symbol (a holdover from his Wham! days, but slightly more geared to an adult image) belied the artistry and craft he put into Faith, and he longed to be taken as a serious, even topical artist.
 Moreover, he was discovering his homosexuality in private, which contradicted the macho, girl-crazy image he projected since the Wham! days, his parents and gay lover were both dying and he was having troubles with his label, Sony.
 Soon, more serious-minded, less danceable and pop-friendly albums like Listen Without Prejudice, Vol. 1 and Older emerged.
 Michael also appeared less and less in his own music videos, one of which, "Freedom '90", symbolically showed an image of his Faith-era leather jacket, blue jeans and archtop acoustic guitar burning in a closet.
-His arrest for "lewd conduct"(i.e. exposing himself to an undercover police officer) in a public toilet in Beverly Hills in 1998 led to his arrest and eventual self-outing.
+His arrest for "lewd conduct"(i.e. exposing himself to an undercover police officer) in a public toilet in Beverly Hills in 1998 led to his eventual self-outing.
 This, and his consistent arrests for drunk driving and/or drug possession stunted his career, and he has yet to reach the heights of his Faith days.

 When The KLF found commercial success with their stadium house tracks, Cauty and Drummond quickly grew sick of dealing with the pop music industry.
 In particular, they got pissed at the number of washed-up former stars who contacted them in hopes of a collaboration (since The KLF's track with Tammy Wynette had revived her flagging career).
 Their final, troll-tastic performance was a clear attempt to burn as many bridges as possible on their way out.